Robomarti/cyberSecurity23Project1/README.md

 Installation guide:
+Ensure python 3.8+ is installed.
 Clone the repository or download the latest release.
 Navigate to the folder where the manage.py file is and run the command
 ```bash
 python manage.py runserver
 ```